Conjugator length of locally compact groups of Euclidean isometries: The groups we study and the tools we use

-Let $G$ denote the full isometry group of $\E^n$ and recall that it splits as a semidirect product $\aG = T \rtimes \On$, where $T \cong \R^n$ is the translation subgroup of~$\aG$ and $\On$ is the group of orthogonal transformations of $\E^n$.
-We view $G$ as a locally compact group using its usual topology as a Lie group.
-In particular, $\On$ is compact in $G$ and the group isomorphism $T \cong \R^n$ is topological, so that $T$ carries a Euclidean topology.
+Recall that the full isometry group of $\E^n$ splits as a semidirect product $\Isom(\E^n) = T \rtimes \On$, where $T \cong \R^n$ is the translation subgroup of~$\aG$ and $\On$ is the group of orthogonal transformations of $\E^n$ with the standard inner product.
+We view $\Isom(\E^n)$ as a locally compact group using its usual topology as a Lie group.
+In particular, $\On$ is compact in $\Isom(\E^n)$ and the group isomorphism $T \cong \R^n$ is topological, so that $T$ carries a Euclidean topology.